 A firing technique used by necessity in many countries and by choice in others.
-In a properly designed kiln wood is capable of delivering high temperatures so it is possible to make stoneware and porcelain.
-The kiln chamber in a wood kiln subjects the ware to alot of ash and smoke and this profoundly affects its appearance.
-It is possible to fire pieces without glaze and the products of combustion of the wood will deliver enough fluxes to fuse the surface of the clay in a glaze-like manner.
+A properly designed kiln wood is capable of delivering high temperatures and so it is possible to make stoneware and porcelain.
+The kiln chamber in a wood kiln subjects the ware to a lot of ash and smoke.This affects the appearance of ware in a way that is prized by many potters and users of their ware.
+It is even possible to fire pieces without glaze and the products of combustion of the wood will deliver enough fluxes to fuse the surface of the clay in a glaze-like manner.

 Example of flashing on ware from a Manabigama wood fired kiln

 From Robert Self.
 This firing went past cone 13.
 The body is Laguna Speckstone.

 Fired to cone 13 in a Manabigama wood fired kiln.

 Made by Robert Self.
 This is Laguna White Stoneware body fired to cone 13 in a Manabigama wood fired kiln.